igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/bisulfite_sequencing.md

 determine nucleosome positioning in yeast and mammalian cells.

-The additional IGV color modes--**HCG**, **GCH**, and **WCG** (**diagram**)--are relevant to NOMe-Seq, a genome-wide nucleosome footprinting and methylome sequencing method (Kelly 2012).
+The additional IGV color modes--**HCG**, **GCH**, and **WCG** (**diagram**)--are relevant to NOMe-Seq, a genome-wide nucleosome footprinting and methylome sequencing method [Kelly, 2012].
 This method obtains nucleosome positioning information based on the GpC methyltransferase _M.CviPI_ accessibility to GpC sites, and at the same time obtains endogenous DNA methylation information from CpG sites.